microsoft/ContosoTraders/docs/App-Deployment-Guide.md

 9. Test basic operations.

 If you would like to add a custom domain, like contosotraders.com, you can purchase the domain and add to CDN profile.
-Please see documentation here - https://learn.microsoft.com/en-us/azure/cdn/cdn-map-content-to-custom-domain?tabs=azure-dns%2Cazure-portal%2Cazure-portal-cleanup
+Please see documentation [here](https://learn.microsoft.com/en-us/azure/cdn/cdn-map-content-to-custom-domain?tabs=azure-dns%2Cazure-portal%2Cazure-portal-cleanup).

 <h2>Deploy Inventory Management PowerApps</h2>